mtchd/scala-talk/llamas.md

 - Add this as a required value to the class constructor
 - Save this as an immutable, private value within the class.
 This is cool because it's so much less verbose than java!
-Now, we need to actually change this value somehow.
-And do it functionally!
-As everything is immutable, you have to return a whole new Llama!

 ---